 The Annabelle movie is a spin-off/prequel to The Conjuring.
-It doesn't feature any of the human characters from The Conjuring.
+Other than in the opening scene, it doesn't feature any of the human characters from The Conjuring.
 It instead focuses on the backstory of the doll that was in the possession of paranormal researchers Ed and Lorraine Warren (Patrick Wilson and Vera Farmiga) in The Conjuring movie.
-This origin story includes a fictionalized explanation of how a demon became attached to the doll.
-It also reveals how the doll came to be named after a deceased young girl named Annabelle Higgins.
+The story includes a fictionalized explanation of how a demon became attached to the doll.
+It also somewhat reveals how the doll came to be named after a deceased young girl named Annabelle, though the 2017 prequel Annabelle: Creation clarifies this further.
 Lorraine Warren is pictured below with the real Annabelle doll.

 No. In the Annabelle movie, husband John Form (Eric Laden) gives the doll to his pregnant wife Mia (Annabelle Wallis) as a present.
 Through our research into the Annabelle true story, we learned that John and Mia Form are fictional characters.
 The real Annabelle doll was given as a birthday present by a mother to her daughter, Donna, a nursing student who was turning 28.
-Donna's mother purchased the antique Raggedy Ann Doll from a hobby store in 1970.
-The Annabelle movie focuses on the vintage doll's existence prior to Donna's mother purchasing it second-hand at the hobby store, offering a fictional account of how the demon could have entered the doll.
+Donna's mother purchased the Raggedy Ann Doll from a hobby store in 1970.
+Given the style of the real doll, it was most likely purchased new since that particular Raggedy Ann Doll with the calico dress does not predate the 1970s.
+Most of the Annabelle movie focuses on the vintage doll's existence prior to Donna's mother purchasing it at the hobby store, offering a fictional account of how the demon could have entered and stayed with the doll.
+Donna, her roommate Angie, and Angie's fiancé Lou are depicted at the beginning of the movie telling demonologists Ed and Lorraine Warren about their experiences with the doll.

 According to the Warrens' story, Donna, the nursing student who shared a tiny apartment with her roommate Angie, a fellow nurse, would come home to find that the doll had shifted positions.
 At first, its movements were subtle and confined to the bed where Donna had left the doll.
 However, in time the movements became more noticeable.
 Donna and Angie began to discover the doll in different rooms than they had left it.
 It would even appear back in Donna's room with the door shut.
 Sometimes they found the doll with its legs crossed and its arms folded, while on other occasions it was found standing on its feet, leaning against a dining room chair.
 They even discovered it kneeling on a chair, which was strange because if they tried to make the doll kneel on its own, it would fall over.
 It couldn't kneel.